Find Time-Saving Kindergarten Resources ➔

 Wondering how to teach addition in kindergarten?
 Activities like Boom Cards give students an extra fun way to practice addition in Kindergarten.

-I created these fun spring themed addition Boom cards for just this purpose.
+I created these fun spring-themed addition Boom cards for just this purpose.
 Assign the digital task cards to your students and have them complete each problem by moving the correct number of images into each rectangle and then typing in the correct answer to the problem.
 Google Slides works the same way.

 Benefits

-3. How to Teach Addition in Kindergarten: Color by Code Activities
+3. Color by Code Activities

 How to Use

 You can also make your own color by code activities.
-Just grab a coloring sheet and add addition problems to each segment.
+Just grab a coloring sheet and add addition problems in each segment.
 Coloring pages with larger spaces work best.
 Add a key at the top with the answers to the problems to show students what color belongs in each section.
-Students add the numbers together, find the answer in the key and then color that section with the color listed.
+Students add the numbers together, find the answer in the key, and then color that section with the color listed.

 Color by Code addition practice is perfect for whole-class practice, small groups, centers, and early finishers!
 Its versatility means that I always make sure to have copies on hand!